 A credit balance that results from an insurance over-payment must be taken care of.
 As soon as you see an insurance over-payment, refund immediately.
 This refund goes back to the insurance company and not the patient.
 Even if your patient requests the money, don’t do it!
 Send this money back where it came from.

 Include a copy of all explanation of benefits.
 If you received more than one payment, send back all explanation of benefits.
 And include a short letter stating who you are and why you are sending this back.
 Be sure to include your name and contact information.
-If there are any questions, you want to be able to clear it up.
-And better yet!
-Call the insurance company and speak to someone about this error.
-Find out exactly what they want and how they want it!

 Then be sure to copy everything.
 Make notes about any phone calls.
 Scan any documents into the patient’s chart that you can.
 Note the check number and the date you sent the refund check.
 Dot every i, and cross every t.
 Leave no room for question or doubt of any kind.
 Keep everything as clean and easy to follow as possible.